 Uterine fibroid embolization (UFE) is a proven fibroid treatment alternative to having a hysterectomy.
-It isn’t a drastic surgery.
-This less invasive treatment can preserve your uterus and decrease painful symptoms.
+It isn’t drastic surgery but a less invasive treatment that can preserve your uterus and decrease painful fibroid-related symptoms.

 What are uterine fibroids?

-Uterine fibroids are noncancerous tumors that are found within the muscle tissue of the uterus.
+Uterine fibroids are noncancerous tumors that are found in the muscle tissue of the uterus.
 Women with fibroids may show varied symptoms.
-These can include a heavy menstrual cycle with severe bleeding, pelvic pain and/or pressure, loss of bladder control, and frequent trips to the bathroom.
+These can include a heavy menstrual cycle, pelvic pain and/or pressure, and frequent urination.

-The size of these fibroids can range from the size of a walnut to as large as a cantaloupe (or larger).
+Fibroids can range from the size of a walnut to as large as a cantaloupe (or larger).
 Women may have multiple fibroid tumors, making it difficult to determine which fibroid is causing symptoms.
-Treatment is not recommended for women without symptoms.
-Instead, your doctor will follow up with you regularly and monitor any changes.
+If you don’t have symptoms, your doctor will follow up with you regularly and monitor any changes.

 How do I know if I have uterine fibroids?